 On average each year between 2010–11 to 2014–15:

-- 6 per cent of all workers compensation claims were for mental disorders.
+- 6 per cent of all serious workers compensation claims were for work-related mental disorders.

 - 7,020 Australians were compensated for work-related mental disorders.

-- The typical time off work with a mental disorder claim was 15.7 weeks, three times higher than for all other claims.
+- The typical time off work with a serious work-related mental disorder claim was 15.7 weeks, three times higher than for all other serious claims.

-- 92 per cent of mental disorder claims were attributed to mental stress.
+- 92 per cent of serious work-related mental disorder claims were attributed to mental stress.

-- 42 per cent of claims made by males, 59 per cent by females.
+- 42 per cent of serious work-related mental disorder claims made by males, 59 per cent by females.

-The occupations most at risk of mental health disorders were:
+The occupations most at risk of work-related mental disorders were:

 - Defence force members, fire fighters and police – 16 per cent